skipjac/Zendesk-Apps/HtmlApp/README.md

-Zendesk App Template
+Zendesk HTML App
 ==========

-Use this as a starting template to create new Zendesk apps
+This just a app to display HTML links in the ticket sidebar.
+Just edit the links.hdbs with the links you want to show.